vkatsikaros/arabic-course/README.md

 # Notes for my modern Arabic language course

-Just a collection of notes (LaTeX documents) for my Arabic language courses.
-Based on my personal preferences.
+A collection of notes (LaTeX documents) for my Arabic language course.
 The main language used is Greek.

 ## Installation